Top 7 Kid-Friendly Hikes at the Grand Canyon (2026)

 - Hydration is not optional: Force kids to drink every 15-20 minutes on the climb up

-What It Is:
+What It Is

 A shorter but STEEPER alternative to Bright Angel, ending at a dramatically exposed ridgeline viewpoint.
 Called "Ooh Aah Point" because that's literally what everyone says when they see the 360° views.
+Not an exaggeration.

-Why It's Different from Bright Angel:
+Why It's Different from Bright Angel

 - Better views: Exposed ridgeline = panoramic canyon views from the START